-Do I Need Jaw Implants?
+Do I Need Dental Implants?

-- Has healthy gums and oral tissue.
+- Healthy gums and oral tissue.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.